Bertrand Goldschmidt: Biography

-Bertrand Goldschmidt is one of the creators of the French Atomic Energy Commission in 1945.
-In November 1949, he and his collaborators Pierre Regnault, Jean, and André Sauteron Chesne extracted the first few milligrams of plutonium from the spent fuel from the Zoé nuclear reactor at Bouchet plant in Ballancourt-sur-Essonne, an essential step for the production of the French atomic bomb.
+Goldschmidt was one of the founders of the French Atomic Energy Commission (CEA) in 1945.
+In November 1949, he and his collaborators Pierre Regnault, Jean Sauteron, and André Chesne extracted the first few milligrams of plutonium from the spent fuel from the Zoé nuclear reactor at the Bouchet plant in Ballancourt-sur-Essonne, an essential step for the production of the French atomic bomb.
 He would also play a critical role in the establishment of the Israeli nuclear program.
-Goldschmidt traveled to Israel in 1954 to meet with Ben Gurion about nuclear issues and would serve, between 1956 and 1957, as one of the CEA officials in the negotiations leading to the establishment of the Dimona nuclear facility.
+Goldschmidt traveled to Israel in 1954 to meet with David Ben-Gurion about nuclear issues and would serve, between 1956 and 1957, as one of the CEA officials in the negotiations leading to the establishment of the Dimona nuclear facility.

 Goldschmidt headed the department of chemistry of the French Atomic Energy Commission until 1960.
 He is the author of numerous books on the history of the development of nuclear energy.
 He was the French representative in the Board of Governors of the International Atomic Energy Agency from 1958 to 1980.

 He died on 11 June 2002 in Paris.